Finally, how many efficiencies supercomputers have? And, what do they measure?

-There is an inflexion point in the performance: "\textit{there comes a point when using more \gls{PU}s \dots actually increases the execution time rather than reducing it}"~\cite{ScalingParallel:1993}.
-As can be concluded from the figure, increasing the systems's \textit{nominal performance} by an order of magnitude, at the same time, decreases its efficiency (and so: its \textit{payload performance}) by more than an order of magnitude.
-For $HPCG$ benchmark: the "roofline"~\cite{WilliamsRoofline:2009} of that non-payload-to-payload intensity was already reached, all computers have about the same efficiency, \textit{at the same number of \gls{PU}s}.
+The recent trend is that only a tiny fraction (only about 10~\%) of supercomputer's cores are used in the \gls{HPCG} benchmarking, while all cores are used in the \gls{HPL} benchmarking.
+Beginning with June 2021, the data "Measured cores" are not provided anymore, covering this aspect.
+The presumable reason is that in this way the measured \gls{HPCG}/\gls{HPL} efficiency ratio gets much higher, providing the illusion that the vast supercomputers became more suitable for real-life tasks.
+The supercomputers based on the newly developed AMD EPYC 7763 64C processors also did not provide their \gls{HPCG} efficiency and performance, or they provide an incorrect number of measured cores.

-Noticeable that in Fig.~\ref{fig:EffDependence2020Log} the systems having the best efficiency values do not use accelerator: the \textit{efficiency} of systems using accelerators is much lower also in the case of \gls{HPL} benchmark, but it is more disadvantageous in the case of \gls{HPCG} benchmark.
-As can be seen, the "roof-line" efficiency can be reached with lower number of cores.
-In other words, the accelerators enable the systems to reach much worse non-payload to payload ratio.
+There is an inflection point in the performance: "\textit{there comes a point when using more \gls{PU}s \dots actually increases the execution time rather than reducing it}"~\cite{ScalingParallel:1993}.
+We can observe a quick breakdown of the performance gain as theoretically predicted~\textbf{\cite{VeghScalingANN:2021}} and experimentally measured, see~\cite{AngeloLearningBioinformatics:2014}(Fig.~13) or \cite{NeuralScaling2017}(Fig.~7).
+As can be concluded from the figure, increasing the systems' \textit{nominal performance} by order of magnitude, at the same time, decreases its efficiency (and so: its \textit{payload performance}) by more than an order of magnitude.